The Problem

 The reversal: find the cause of the psr’s, not by asking why, but by imagining what I would see if I didn’t do psr’s to myself.

-Because poor me if I didn’t (get caught if fear that makes my mood swing all over),
+Because poor me if I didn’t (get caught in fear that makes my mood swing),

 I’m afraid I’ll see I’m in the pain of failing to ignore distractions,